PROFILE

 society groups in policy making, program

-development, victim support and dissemination of
+development, victim support, and dissemination

-information which will contribute to reducing
+of information, which will contribute to

-the trafficking of women and children in
+reducing the trafficking of women and children

-Indonesia.
+in Indonesia.

-Justice Sector Reforms: Through the
+Justice Sector Reforms: Through the Democratic

-Democratic Reform Support Program and Justice
+Reform Support Program and Justice Sector Reform

-Sector Reform Program, USAID’s current Justice
+Program, USAID's current Justice Sector programs

-Sector programs provide technical assistance and
+provide technical assistance and training to

-members at the Supreme Court, the Constitutional
+Supreme Court, the Constitutional Court, and the

-Court, and the Attorney General’s Office.
+Attorney General's Office.

-Legislative Strengthening: Technical
+Legislative Strengthening: Technical assistance

-assistance and training are provided to
+and training are provided to strengthen the

-strengthen the legislative and legal drafting
+legislative and legal drafting skills of

-skills of parliamentarians as well as provide
+parliamentarians as well as provide

 institutional support to the National House of